Mal Duncan: 52

-The New 52
+New 52 onwards (2012 - Present)

+New 52 and DC Rebirth: Titans Hunt and Titans (2015 - 2019)

-In The New 52, a reboot of DC's continuity, Mal is introduced as an award-winning film composer and the husband of Karen, who is pregnant with their daughter.
+Following the New 52, a reboot of DC's continuity, the characters' history is remarked to have been altered; in this revised history, Mal was a metahuman with sonic abilities, a former member of the Titans known as Herald, and an award-winning film composer.
+Eventually getting with Karen Beecher, the pair would marry and were expecting a daughter.
 He is later kidnapped by Mister Twister, who reveals that as a teenager, Mal was a member of the original Teen Titans under the name Herald.
 The Titans allowed their memories of each other to be erased to defeat Twister, who now seeks to use Mal's sonic abilities to summon a demon.
-When Karen (who has now gained superpowers of her own) and the former Titans arrive, they are able to defeat Mister Twister once and for all.
+Karen (who has now gained superpowers of her own) and the former Titans arrive to defeat Mister Twister once and for all.

-DC Rebirth

-In DC Rebirth, Mal reveals to Karen that he underwent a procedure to remove his superpowers so that the couple could live a normal life.
+Later during DC Rebirth, Mal underwent a procedure to remove his superpowers so that he and Karen could live a normal life.
 When Karen suits up as Bumblebee to help the Titans battle the Fearsome Five, Mal steals armor from Nightwing's room in Titans Tower to back her up.
 However, he is unable to stop Psimon from removing Bumblebee's memories of Mal and their baby.

-After Bumblebee's memories are restored, Mal helps the Titans take down Mister Twister and the Key.
+Other History of the DC Universe (2021)

+In The Other History of the DC Universe, a summary of accounts from stories in the previous continuity (prior to the New 52) is explored by both Mal himself and Bumblebee from their private perspectives with some differing details; Mal expressed being born and raised in Hell's Corner in Metropolis, being a diverse neighborhood (whereas Suicide Slum was primarily made up of African-Americans) that was simultaneously disenfranchised and noted how Metropolis had a surpisingly high number of pride groups connected to white supremacy growing up and remarked to have grown up in the 1970s.
+Mal is also recognized as a jazz musician and the account delves deeper into his insecurity in proving his worth as a hero, reconciling his experiences as a Black man within the superhero community, and the evolution of his relationship with Bumblebee despite their yearning to be superheroes and being parents.

 Powers and abilities

-Formerly, his Gabriel Horn could open up multi-dimensional portals and generate strong sonic blasts.
-He now relies more on his artificial lungs and voice box to achieve the same effects.
-He also has a background in kickboxing, and hand-to-hand combat, and is in exceptional physical condition.

-In the New 52 continuity, Mal possesses sonic and harmonic abilities that he projects by using his voice.
+Original version

+In his original iteration, Duncan had no super-powers but is a Golden Gloves boxing champion and while equipped with the Guardian costume, the exo-skeleton suit grants him superhuman strength.
+He also once possessed the Gabriel Horn, capable of opening space-time warp to allow for teleportation and generate sonic blasts.
+As Vox, his powers originated from artificial lungs and voice box capable of achieving the same effects.
+In addition, Ducan was both a skilled businessman capable of running his own club and a accomplished jazz musician.